decentraland/adr/content/ADR-213-quests-ui.md

 New Quests Offer: A pop-up with a proposal to start a new quest, with buttons to accept or decline.
 This component should make it easy for users to begin a new one and ensure they don't miss any available ones.

-Step Completed Popup: Whenever a quest step is completed, a feedback or animation should be shown to indicate progress and keep the user engaged.
+Step Completed Popup: Whenever a quest step is completed, a feedback message or animation should be shown to indicate progress and keep the user engaged.

 ## Decision